mpopp/MIB/README.md

 ===
 The blueprint directory acts as the ... blueprint ;) for all of your services.

+For detailed instructions on how to use MIB, look at the wiki.

 By executing the following commands, you create a new microservice project from the blueprint.

 ```